jhowoliveira0/jhowoliveira0/README.md

 <h1 align="center" color="blue"> Hi 👋!
 I'm Jhonatan. </h1>
 <h2 align="center" color="blue">Video Editor and Professional Designer looking to specialize in software engineer</h2>

-<p align="center">I'm currently studying front-end development and looking to specialize in the area.</p>&nbsp;
+<p align="center">Currently, I work with Web Design, Graphic Design, and Video Editing, and I am pursuing a degree in Software Engineering to professionalize myself in the field.
+I take courses on DIO.me for further improvement.
+I have knowledge in Git, JavaScript, CSS, and HTML at the moment.
+Committed to continually refining my skills.</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">